-Wood vanishing is one of the best ways to make wood suitable for outdoor use.
+Wood varnishing is one of the best ways to make wood suitable for outdoor use.
 It makes the wood durable by being resistant to various weather elements.
-By vanishing, you can give a wood different types of appealing look which include glossy, satin or transparent look.
+By varnishing, you can give a wood different appealing look types, including glossy, satin or transparent look.

 2. Using a Sealer

 Applying sealer to wood is one of the easiest ways to treat wood for outdoor use.
 These sealers are ready to use and purchasable in physical and online stores.
-Sealers unlike vanish is applicable by anyone.
+Sealers, unlike varnish, which anyone can apply.

-For the best result, you need to clean the wood using sandpaper before applying the sealer with a brush.
-It’s important to apply this protective coating at room temperature and, also required to shake or stir the sealant before applying.
+You need to clean the wood using sandpaper before applying the sealer with a brush for the best result.
+It’s important to apply this protective coating at room temperature and also required to shake or stir the sealant before applying.